-Source transformation for mapping data flow
+Source transformation in mapping data flow

 A source transformation configures your data source for the data flow.
 When designing data flows, your first step will always be configuring a source transformation.
 To add a source, click on the Add Source box in the data flow canvas.